 Once you have given to the mixture a shape, put it in the freezer, and enjoy it whenever your sweet tooth is calling!

 LEARNT IT, MADE IT, LOVED IT!

-– To make this recipe in Italy, we use a kind of Bar called “MARS” which are made almost completely with caramel.
-Since I didn’t find these bars here, I substitute it with Twix, but I avoided adding the “cookie” part of the Twix to the mixture, and I kept just the caramel and chocolate.
+TIPS: – To make this recipe in Italy, we use a kind of Bar called “MARS” which are made almost completely with caramel.
+Milky Way bars are very similar to “Mars” but if you want to use Twix you better avoid adding the “cookie” part of the Twix to the mixture, and Keep just the caramel and chocolate.

 – This recipe could be ideal for a thematic birthday party, since you can give the rice the shape you want;